Annuity rate data updated daily

 • Surrender period is a full ten years and the year-one and year-two charges are at the top end of the FIA market, so this contract assumes the buyer can leave principal locked beyond the annual free-withdrawal allowance for the full schedule.

-• Free-withdrawal allowance is at the lower end of the FIA accumulation market on this filing — buyers who expect to need a larger annual access percentage beyond the contractual minimums should weigh that against products with a higher free-withdrawal band.
+• Free-withdrawal allowance is at the lower end of the FIA accumulation market on this contract — buyers who expect to need a larger annual access percentage beyond the contractual minimums should weigh that against products with a higher free-withdrawal band.

 Not ideal for